InertExpert2911/Python_Projects/Rock_Paper_Scissors/README.md

-# A Rock, Paper and Scissors game with a computer.
+# A Rock, Paper and Scissors game against a computer.

 Concepts: Conditionals and Logical Operators.